-If the disclosure is made in a school setting, the schoolteacher, or the schools DSL (Designated Safeguarding Lead) should take responsibility and follow their procedures, however as a representative of AIUK, you should still complete a written report and share it with the AIUK Safeguarding Manager so we can follow our procedures and follow up as needed.
+3.5 If the disclosure is made in a school setting, the school teacher, or the schools DSL (Designated Safeguarding Lead) should take responsibility and follow their procedures, however as a representative of AIUK, you should still complete a written report and share it with the AIUK Safeguarding Manager so we can follow our procedures and follow up as needed.

-What counts as an emergency and if there is immediate risk of danger what to do...
+3.6 What counts as an emergency and if there is immediate risk of danger what to do...

-If you are worried the child is in immediate danger or in a life-threatening situation, and they are at an event/activity with you, try to not let them leave and call the police for further guidance on next steps.

-Immediate danger means that you are worried that if they were to return to the care of the individual causing the harm, there is a high-risk further harm will occur immediately.
-If you are unsure if the danger is immediate, it is best to call the police and/or children social care and consult with the experts.

-Other actions to consider are;

-- If the child is elsewhere and you have been informed about risk of harm, contact the police, and explain the situation to them. - If the child needs emergency medical attention, call an ambulance and, while you are waiting for it to arrive, get help from your first aider. - If the first aider is not available, use any first aid knowledge that you may have yourself to help the child. - Contact the designated safeguarding lead to let them know what is happening, if it is out of hours, you can send an email, or if you wish to have further guidance you can contact the NSPCC helpline and update the AIUK Safeguarding Manager after. - If you are working in a school, all actions should be carried out with their designated safeguarding lead. - Always consider your own welfare and do not put yourself in danger when managing an emergency. - It may be that you are at event/activity where you are also in charge of other children/young people.
-You should ensure that another adult is present or brought in to supervise the others whilst you manage the concern and try not to be left alone with an individual child/young person but be in a space where others can see you.
+- 3.7 If you are worried the child is in immediate danger or in a life-threatening situation, and they are at an event/activity with you, try to not let them leave and call the police for further guidance on next steps. - 3.8 Immediate danger means that you are worried that if they were to return to the care of the individual causing the harm, there is a high-risk further harm will occur immediately.
+If you are unsure if the danger is immediate, it is best to call the police and/or children social care and consult with the experts. - 3.9 Other actions to consider are; - If the under 18 activist is elsewhere and you have been informed about risk of harm, contact the police, and explain the situation to them. - If the under 18 activist needs emergency medical attention, call an ambulance and, while you are waiting for it to arrive, get help from your first aider. - If the first aider is not available, use any first aid knowledge that you may have yourself to help the under 18 activist. - Contact the designated safeguarding lead to let them know what is happening, if it is out of hours, you can send an email, or if you wish to have further guidance you can contact the NSPCC helpline and update the AIUK Safeguarding Manager after.

-Once any immediate danger or emergency medical need has been dealt with, make sure to inform the relevant designated safeguarding lead, and if this is not the AIUK Safeguarding Manager, they need to be informed.

-If you are unsure what to do and you cannot contact the AIUK Safeguarding Manager for advice, you can call the police, contact the NSPCC or the relevant local authority's social services for advice and guidance.
+- If you are working in a school, all actions should be carried out with their designated safeguarding lead. - Always consider your own welfare and do not put yourself in danger when managing an emergency. - It may be that you are at event/activity where you are also in charge of other under 18s.
+You should ensure that another adult is present or brought in to supervise the others whilst you manage the concern and try not to be left alone with an individual under 18 activist but be in a space where others can see you. - 3.10 Once any immediate danger or emergency medical need has been dealt with, make sure to inform the relevant designated safeguarding lead, and if this is not the AIUK Safeguarding Manager, they need to be informed. - 3.11 If you are unsure what to do and you cannot contact the AIUK Safeguarding Manager for advice, you can call the police, contact the NSPCC or the relevant local authority's social services for advice and guidance.